jazzbuck/quyzr-cv/content/_index.md

 - rss
 - json
 ---
-<p>Fast stream statistician, former opera producer, currently working for the Ministry of Justice.</p>
+<p>Good Practice Data Scientist at the Office for National Statistics, former fast stream statistician, former opera producer.</p>

-<p>Prior to this I worked at the Ministry of Defence, leading a programme of statistical work, data pipeline innovation, and analysis for a change programme.
+<p>Prior to this I worked at the Ministry of Justice informing policy with new economic models, and the Ministry of Defence, leading a programme of statistical work, data pipeline innovation, and analysis for a change programme.
 I also worked on showing early machine learning value, predominantly using boosted gradient and random forest models.</p>

-<p>I currently focus on informing decision-makers in government with new economic models and data-driven narratives.
-I lead the Assistant Statisticians' Committee with a particular aim to improve learning & development opportunities with a view to preparing government for DataOps.
-I act as keyholder for analysis at the Ministry of Justice, which requires me to evaluate models which support business cases.</p>
+<p>I currently focus on consulting analysts in government to adopt software engineering practices in their models.
+I collect good practice examples of automated models and new data science techniques.</p>

 <p>Interested in economic research, particularly focussed on long-term sustainability, risk management, network science, information asymmetry, normative uncertainty, and bounded rationality behaviour.</p>